 - The British Indian government levied the Stamp Act 1899.

-- After independence, Pakistan made this act applicable in order to define and regulate the instruments which are chargeable with tax.
+- After independence, Pakistan made this act applicable to define and regulate the instruments which are chargeable with tax.

 Stamp Duties Act 1920